 Congress’ lack of interest in foreign affairs coupled with the need to give the president the ability to launch an immediate attack allowed the commander-in-chief absolute power with few checks.

 Although President Barack Obama issued an executive order on Jan.
 21, 2009 – his second day in office – to officially end the United States’ practice of using waterboarding, it is possible the next president could override Obama’s order.
-While Democratic nominee Hillary Clinton has come out against enhanced interrogation tactics, GOP standard-bearer Donald Trump has said he is fond of the tactic.
+While Democratic nominee Hillary Clinton has come out against enhanced interrogation tactics, President-Elect Trump has said he is fond of the tactic.